COVID19 Preparedness Plan

 Basic infection prevention measures are being implemented at our workplaces at all times.
 Employees are instructed to wash their hands for at least 20 seconds with soap and water frequently throughout the day, but especially at the beginning and end of their shift, prior to any mealtimes and after using the restroom.
 All customers, clients, patrons, guests and visitors to the workplace are required to sanitize their hands prior to or immediately upon entering the facility.
 Hand-sanitizer dispensers (that use sanitizers of greater than 60% alcohol) are at entrances and locations in the workplace so they can be used for hand hygiene in place of soap and water, as long as hands are not visibly soiled.
 Hand sanitizers are checked daily for adequate levels and are replaced with full dispensers when they become empty.

-Employees and Visitors are being instructed to cover their mouth and nose with their sleeve or a tissue when coughing or sneezing, and to avoid touching their face, particularly their mouth, nose and eyes, with their hands.
+Employees [and customers, clients, patrons, guests and visitors] are being instructed to cover their mouth and nose with their sleeve or a tissue when coughing or sneezing, and to avoid touching their face, particularly their mouth, nose and eyes, with their hands.
 Employees [and customers, clients, patrons, guests and visitors] are expected to dispose of tissues in provided trash receptacles and wash or sanitize their hands immediately afterward.
 Respiratory etiquette will be supported by making tissues and trash receptacles available to all employees and other persons entering the workplace.
+[Describe how the business will communicate these instructions and reminders.]
 Employees are reminded of these policies in a bi-weekly email.
 Customers, clients, patrons, guests and visitors receive instructions when they arrive on premise.

 Workplace cleaning and disinfection protocol